 Drawers & Cupboards

 Exploring the contents of your cupboards can be a real novelty for your baby once they’ve worked out how.
 Besides containing sharp objects, medicines and other off-limit items which should be kept out of reached and locked, drawers are a hazard for little fingers too.
 ‘Door and drawer pinch guards’ will ensure they cannot shut their fingers in them.
 It’s also important with furniture of any weight that have pull out drawers to anchor them to the wall behind.
-Some children may see the drawers as a type of stair and try to climb up or pull out a heavy top drawer that can unbalance it and lead to tipping, so it’s well worth investing in some hinges and ensuring there’s no chance of anything tipping over.
+Some children may see the drawers as a type of stair and try to climb up or pull out a heavy top drawer that can unbalance it and lead to tipping, so its well worth investing in some hinges and ensuring there’s no chance of anything tipping over.

 Bath Time